int19h/jbomohi/dict/mi'i/comments.md

 defined by the magnitude/absolute value of the input of the second argument slot, according to a norm established by context.

+## 2016-02-14T05:19:10Z — krtisfranks (comment 2744)

+Gloss word

+We should add the English gloss word "centered interval" for this word.